Dazzling new scores for new release Pa Road Wines

 Pa Road Sauvignon Blanc 2021: 94 points, 5 stars

 "Upfront and punchy, this fabulously expressed sauvignon shows feijoa, kiwifruit, mango and lemon zest aromas on the nose, leading to a wonderfully flavoursome palate that's filled with delectable fruit flavours.
 Well supported by fine texture and vibrant acidity, making it hugely appealing.
 At its best: now to 2024."
+(Shop now).

 Pa Road Pinot Gris 2021: 93 points, 5 stars

 "It's fabulously ripe and inviting with ripe peach, Nashi pear, rich floral and subtle spice aromas on the nose.
 The palate delivers excellent fruit purity together with flowing mouthfeel and juicy acidity, offering terrific drinking.
 At its best: now to 2024."
+(Shop now).

 Pa Road Rosé 2021: 94 points, 5 stars

 "This is pristine and immediately appealing, showing sweet raspberry, nectarine, lemon peel and floral aromas on the nose.
 The palate offers fabulous fruit vibrancy and youthful charm, leading to a lingering delicious finish.
 At its best: now to 2023."
+(Shop now).

 Our winemaker's 2021 Vintage Summary